Knut

 of the new airport

 The Berlin Brandenburg International Airport (BBI) will be Berlin's new central airport, taking over from Tegel, Schönefeld and the now-closed Tempelhof.
-It is currently being built on and next to the site of the existing Schönefeld Airport and is scheduled to open on June 3, 2012.
+It is currently being built on and next to the site of the existing Schönefeld Airport, but completion has been delayed time and time again.
+Previously scheduled to open on October 27th, 2013, the airport will now not be opened until some time in 2014 before the end of the decade.
+Reasons for the delay include the need to adapt the airport to new regulations, the resulting bankruptcy of subcontractors and most recently problems with the fire safety system.
+However the airport is already in use for limited freight traffic.

 IATA Code